Muideen27/SAIL_Innonvation_LAB_R-Progamming/R_cleaning_data/README.md

 # About this session

-### We will cover basic ideas behind obtaining data ready for analysis
+### Sequel to our earlier discussions on Tidy Data, we will learn about data cleaning, covering handling of strings and dates.

-- Finding and extracting data
+- Changing character case

-- Principles of tidy data and how to produce tidy data
+- Splitting characters

-- Implementating a range of R packages
+- vectorisation with vector

 ### Necessary to have understood

-- The Data Scientist’s Toolbox
+- Gathering Data

 - R Programming